rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 content_markdown: |-
   You use the Technopedia query language to query a single node, or multiple nodes where you use relationships to connect to other nodes in the query.
 For many TQL queries, you must use relationships to include two or more Technopedia nodes in the query.

-  Relationships might seem complex but their main use is to connect Technopedia nodes. <br>
+  Relationships might seem complex initially but their main use is to connect Technopedia nodes that you refer to in a query. <br>
   {: .warning}

   <br>
   Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes, and add multiple conditions to refine your query.<br>

-  Like nodes, relationships can have attributes.
-Add an alias to the relationship when you want to return data for those relationship attributes.
-  {: .warning}

   #### Using relationships to connect nodes in a query<br>